Key takeaways:

 If you become eligible for Medicare, you can elect original Medicare (Part A and/or Part B) or choose a Medicare Advantage (MA) plan, also known as Part C.

-Medicare passed a tipping point between traditional coverage and alternative private plans known as Medicare Advantage (MA) in 2024.
-A Centers for Medicare & Medicaid Services (CMS) analysis of nearly 67 million people enrolled in Medicare as of November 2023 showed that original Medicare retained a slight majority: 51% were enrolled in traditional coverage, versus 49% in MA.
+Medicare recently passed a tipping point between traditional coverage and alternative private plans known as Medicare Advantage (MA).
+For the first time, Medicare Advantage has more enrollees than original Medicare.
+A Centers for Medicare & Medicaid Services (CMS) dashboard tracking enrollment shows that 51% of the 69 million people with Medicare had Medicare Advantage, versus 49% with original Medicare.

 Medicare Advantage open enrollment happens each year from January 1 to March 31.
 If you want to switch from original Medicare to an MA plan, you have to make that adjustment during the Medicare open enrollment period from October 15 to December 7.